Septic Installation 101: When a New System Beats Repetitive Repairs

 Maintenance after a new install

-How to talk with your contractor
+How to talk to your contractor

 How septic pumping, sewer cleaning, and repairs fit after replacement